 Our debt agreements contain various financial covenants that, among other things, require the maintenance of certain leverage and fixed charge coverage ratios.
-We are currently in compliance with all financial covenants.
+As of March 27, 2019, we are in compliance with all financial covenants.

 9. ACCRUED AND OTHER LIABILITIES